Position and Expertise

-Computerworld and Microsoft selected his model as one of 24 finalists out of 1300 entries for the 1993 Windows World Open where it won the overall “People’s Choice Award.”
+Computerworld and Microsoft selected Berry’s model as one of 24 finalists out of 1300 entries for the 1993 Windows World Open where it won the overall “People’s Choice Award.”
 Microsoft nominated Berry for a Smithsonian Award.

 In 1996, the University of Nevada Alumni Association presented Berry with its Professional Achievement Award, after he was nominated by his physics mentor, Winterberg.

 From 1994 through 2000, Berry developed software that applied mathematical artificial intelligence methods, developed for weather forecasting, to the valuation of single-family homes.
 The Bank of America performed side-by-side tests of Berry’s model against other home valuation methods.
 Berry’s method proved significantly superior.
-Berry sold his automated property valuation company in 2001.

 In 2001, Berry began focusing on the global warming research, which is intimately tied to his expertise in cloud physics, numerical modeling, complex systems, and government-sponsored research.
 He has self-funded his climate research since 2001.